Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Model

 By now, we have obtained the knowledge-enhanced context representation and can move forward to generate the target response.
 In particular, we employ the decoder of BART~(\emph{i.e.,} $\mathcal{B}_d$) in Eqn.~(\ref{eq4_pre}) as our decoder.
 Although the origin decoder is feasible, the obvious drawback lies in that it neglects to explicitly exploit the knowledge for the response generation in the multimodal task-oriented dialog systems.

-In light of this, we revise the original decoder $\mathcal{B}_d$ by introducing a dot-product knowledge-decoder attention~(DKDA) sub-layer, which can distinguish the informative tokens of the context related knowledge and adaptively utilizes the knowledge to facilitate the text response generation.
+In light of this, as shown in Figure~\ref{decoder}, we revise the original decoder $\mathcal{B}_d$ by introducing a \mbox{dot-product} knowledge-decoder attention~(DKDA) sub-layer, which can distinguish the informative tokens of the context related knowledge and adaptively utilizes the knowledge to facilitate the text response generation.
 To be specific, we insert the DKDA sub-layer between the MMSA and the MEDA as follows,